amritofficial88/news-bot-main/README.md

 ## 🔮 Future Enhancements

 1. Image-Based Text Extraction
-- Integrate Optical Character Recognition (OCR) to extract and analyze text from images embedded within documents or uploaded directly.
+- Integrating Optical Character Recognition (OCR) to extract and analyze text from images embedded within documents or uploaded directly.

 2. Handwritten & Scanned Document Support
-- Extend compatibility to scanned PDFs and handwritten content using OCR tools, enabling processing of a broader range of document types.
+- Extending compatibility to scanned PDFs and handwritten content using OCR tools, enabling processing of a broader range of document types.

 3. Multi-Document Cross Analysis
-- Allow users to submit multiple documents or articles simultaneously for comparison, aggregation, and context-aware question answering.
+- Allowing users to submit multiple documents or articles simultaneously for comparison, aggregation, and context-aware question answering.

-4. Conversational Memory (Chain Memory)
-- Introduce memory components that preserve the context of previous interactions, enabling multi-turn dialogue and a more natural Q&A experience.

 ## Author